 Do you like to stay up late on New Year's Eve?
 Counting down to midnight is a longstanding tradition that many families share.
 There's nothing quite like welcoming the new year at its very start in the company of good friends and family members.

-What other ways do you use to celebrate the new year?
+What other ways do you celebrate the new year?
 Many people bring in the new year with bubbly drinks and special foods.
 They may enjoy these treats at parties at which they wait for the huge, lighted Waterford crystal ball on the roof of One Times Square to drop, signaling the new year and triggering a huge fireworks show.

 At the stroke of midnight, you're also likely to hear the familiar sounds of Auld Lang Syne, an old Scottish song that was popularized as a New Year's Eve song in 1929 by famous band leader Guy Lombardo.
 The song's name translates to “old long since" and means “times gone by."
 The lyrics encourage us to remember people of the past with fondness.